cs394-w20/PlayerToo/README.md

 Please see the [docs](docs/README.md) for details on the REST API routes implemented using the cloud functions.

+## Logs
+Features that were mentioned before the app would be ready for release.
+* Saving personal user information through user authentication.
+* Filter and sort functionality for searching on the marketplace.
+* Securing API routes with JWT or authentication tokens for modifying data

 ## Deployment

 Add additional notes about how to deploy this on a live system.